 Getting a false positive result can cause fear and worry .
 However, this does not outweigh the benefit of mammography for most women.
 The goal of mammography is to find as many cancers as possible, not to avoid false positive results.

-Some women take postmenopausal hormones (also known as menopausal hormone therapy or hormone replacement therapy) to relieve menopausal symptoms.
-However, the use of postmenopausal hormones increases breast cancer risk (learn more) .
-So, although postmenopausal hormone use is approved for the short-term relief of menopausal symptoms, the U.S. Food and Drug Administration (FDA) recommends women use only the lowest dose that eases symptoms for the shortest time needed .
+Some women take menopausal hormone therapy (MHT) to relieve menopausal symptoms.
+The use of MHT increases breast cancer risk (learn more) .
+So, although MHT is approved for the short-term relief of menopausal symptoms, the U.S. Food and Drug Administration (FDA) recommends women use only the lowest dose that eases symptoms for the shortest time needed .

-Learn more about postmenopausal hormone use and breast cancer risk.
+Learn more about menopausal hormone therapy and breast cancer risk.

 To get an accurate mammogram reading, you need a high quality image and a good reading of that image.
 The training and experience of the radiologist who reads the mammogram may improve his/her ability to interpret the image.
-Radiologists who read a lot of mammograms each year are generally better able to interpret them compared to those who read fewer or those who do not read them routinely [41-44].
+Radiologists who read a lot of mammograms each year are generally better able to interpret the images than radiologists who do not read them routinely [41-44].

 One way to assess the quality of a mammography center or radiologist is by the percent of false positive results each year (it may be hard to get this information though).
 The lower the false positive rate, the better the center or radiologist is at accurately reading mammograms.
-The Agency for Healthcare Research and Quality guidelines suggest a false positive rate of no more than 10 percent per year .
+Some guidelines suggest a false positive rate of no more than 10 percent per year .

 Can mammography miss breast cancer?